Purim 2017 (5778) begins in the evening of Saturday, March 11 and ends in the evening of Sunday, March 12.

 A Self-Respecting Woman Loses Her Head

-It all began in Ancient Persia in the 4th century BCE (Before Common Era) after the Jerusalem Temple was destroyed and the Jews were subjects of the powerful Persian empire.
+It all began in Ancient Persia in the 4th century BCE after the Jerusalem Temple was destroyed and the Jews were subjects of the powerful Persian empire.

 Three years after King Ahasuerus took the Persian throne, he threw a huge party for all his subjects lasting 180 days.
-Following this extravagant gala, Ahasuerus hosted a smaller week-long party for the residents of the capital city of Shushan.
 In the palace's women's quarters, Ahasuerus' wife, Queen Vashti, hosted her own party for the Shushanite women.

 Desperately Seeking Mrs. Shushan

-When Ahasuerus' anger passed, he was lonely for a wife, naturally.
-His servants suggested that he hold a beauty pageant.
-All beautiful girls from across the land would be brought to Ahasuerus and the most beautiful girl would be the new queen.
+When Ahasuerus' anger passed, he was naturally lonely for a wife.
+He held a beauty pageant and beautiful girls from across the land would be brought to Ahasuerus and the most beautiful girl would be the new queen.

 The leader of the Jews at that time was a Shushanite resident named Mordechai.
 He had a cousin, Esther, who was orphaned as a young girl.
 Mordechai raised her and treated her as a daughter.
 Though she had no desire to be the queen, Esther was forcibly taken to the king, to participate in the contest.
 While all the other contestants primped with perfumes and lotions, Esther did nothing.
 However, when Esther appeared before the king, he immediately liked her, and Esther became the new Queen of Persia.
 But Mordechai told her never to divulge that she is Jewish.